ReasonMakes/flow/README.md

 ## Third-Party Assets
 The majority of sounds were created in-house by me, ScaleShift.
 For some examples: to record footsteps, jumping, and landing, I was running around holding my cell phone by my feet.
 To record sliding, I slid my hand across my desk next to my microphone.
 Etc.

-The sounds which were not recorded in-house were sourced from Freesound.org and have licences compatible with the projects.
+The sounds which were not recorded in-house were sourced from Freesound.org and have compatible licences.
 At the time of writing this preamble, all of these sounds have been nonetheless altered in some way.

     Movement, Wall-run: skateboard grinding on metal rail.wav by 21100495 -- https://freesound.org/s/655371/ -- License: Creative Commons 0
     Movement, Dash: Woosh_Low_03.wav by moogy73 -- https://freesound.org/s/425699/ -- License: Creative Commons 0